theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 # J       .
 NSg/J      NSg/J+ .
 >
 #
 > The bar       , where we   glanced first    , was crowded , but     Gatsby was not     there .
 She
 # D+  NSg/VB/P+ .
 NSg/C IPl+ VP/J    NSg/VB/J .
 VPt VP/J    .
-NSg/C/P NPr    VPt NSg/C W?    .
+NSg/C/P NPr    VPt NSg/R/C R     .
 ISg+
 > couldn’t find   him  from the top      of the steps   , and  he       wasn’t on  the veranda      .
 On  a
 # VB       NSg/VB ISg+ P    D   NSg/VB/J P  D   NPl/V3+ .
 VB/C NPr/ISg+ VB     J/P D   NSg/NoAm/Br+ .
 J/P D/P+
 > chance    we   tried an  important - looking door    , and  walked into a    high      Gothic